The Rez: Awards and nominations

 At the 1997 Gemini Awards, Jennifer Podemski was nominated for "Best Performance by an Actress in a Continuing Leading Dramatic Role" for the episode "Golf and Politics".

 At the 1998 Gemini Awards, Patricia Collins was nominated for "Actress in a Featured Supporting Role in a Dramatic Series" for the episode "They Call Her Tanya".
 Producer Brian Dennis was also awarded the Canada Choice Award for this episode.
 Also at the 1998 Gemini Awards, Ryan Rajendra Black was nominated for "Best Performance by an Actor in a Continuing Leading Dramatic Role" for the episode "Lust".

+Etymology for Title of Film

+The word rez is Canadian slang for 'First Nations Reserve' and signifies an area of land held and governed by First Nations that is legally recognized by the Canadian government.